Every now and then, you fail to meet your goals.

 Personal growth falls into this category.
-We love to learn more about ourselves, but how can we tell we’re moving forward?
+We love to learn more about ourselves, but how can we tell we’re moving forward and hold ourselves accountable?

 This is why I keep a diary and write a letter to my future self.
 It becomes a record of my past aspirations, failures and successes.
 Here I can more clearly “measure” how my own thoughts and actions have improved from last time.

 Is your goal attainable?

 If you feel that your goal is out of reach, plan to approach it one baby step at a time.

 Reach out to people who are closer to your goal and ask them for advice.
 Learn from people who are farther down the path from you.
 Don’t let their wisdom and knowledge go to waste.
 If you approach them kindly and with respect, you will both reap the benefits of creating a new remarkable relationship.